|Home » Bluetooth Printers|

-Desktop or laptop computers that do not have an adaptor built in can be enabled for wireless by installing a USB Bluetooth Adaptor.
+Desktop or laptop computers that do not have an adapter built in can be enabled for wireless by installing a USB Bluetooth Adapter.
 This device is usually plugged into the USB port of a computer and permits full synchronization between the computer and the printer, PDA or wireless phone.Buy Bluetooth Printers at Amazon - CLICK HERE

 If you are considering using a Bluetooth enabled printer there are some considerations to be aware of:

 1. Limited range: With Bluetooth enabled printers, the range of distance within which printing is possible is about 30 feet (depending on the hardware configuration).
 More power is needed for a longer distance, which could drain the battery in a mobile device fairly quickly.

 2. Printing from a mobile device: If you need to print a photo or document from your cell phone or PDA to a Bluetooth enabled printer, you will first need to search for your Bluetooth enabled printer on your mobile phone.
 You should find it in the option called BT (Bluetooth) Discovery which shows all available Bluetooth devices.
 Then you can select the printer and click on "Print".
 However be aware that the Discovery stage makes your phone or handheld device accessible to anyone and everyone within your vicinity, which can lead to security issues (see Tip # 4 below).